Mobile Platform & Software Development

 TIAG's leading approach solves the many distinct challenges in mobile application development such as unique form factors, heterogeneous devices, and integration with complex enterprise systems.
 Our approach integrates the many facets of mobile platform design including user experience design, analysis, development, testing and security into a holistic approach that ensures each iteration delivers a quality product aligned with business and mission goals.

-Ask how mResilience uses evidence-based, clinical psychologist-driven requirements to develop mobile health applications that support our military service men and women and first responders in psychological health, traumatic brain injury recovery, and post-traumatic stress disorders.
+Discover how mResilience uses evidence-based, clinical psychologist-driven requirements to develop mobile health applications that support military service members, first responders and law enforcement agencies in psychological health, traumatic brain injury recovery, and post-traumatic stress disorders.

 Defense Health Agency (DHA) Joint Operations Medical Information Systems office (JOMIS); AHLTA-T, TC2 & MCC